iftechfoundation/twine-cookbook/statichealthbars/sugarcube/sugarcube_statichealthbars.md

 ## Summary

 "Static Healthbars" demonstrates how to write HTML elements using variable values.
-In this example, [Attribute Directive](http://www.motoslave.net/sugarcube/2/docs/#markup-html-attribute-directive) markup is used to inject the current value of the *$heath* story variable into the &lt;progress&gt; and &lt;meter&gt; elements.
+In this example, [Attribute Directive](http://www.motoslave.net/sugarcube/2/docs/#markup-html-attribute-directive) markup is used to inject the current value of the *$heath* story variable into the `<progress>` and `<meter>` elements.

 ## Live Example